8 Pointers to Prepare Your Farm for a Hurricane

 It’s essential every farm and ranch in Florida have an emergency plan in case of a hurricane, according to Doug Mayo, Director of the UF/IFAS Extension Center in Jackson County.

 Hurricane Irma, which struck the state in September 2017, was a wake-up call for many who hadn’t experienced a major hurricane in more than a decade.
 Hurricane Michael last October was a another rude reminder for many that Mother Nature never rests.

 “The main thing is that farmers need to be prepared to be self-sufficient for a more than a week if a storm hits,” Mayo stated.

 To help optimize your farm’s hurricane season preparation, Mayo provides the following tips:

 - Create a printed list of extended family, veterinarian, employees and their families, your local farm services agency office, utility company and local county Extension office.

 - Purchase batteries for flashlights and lanterns.
 Have enough flashlights ready for each employee.
-June 1-7 is the state’s designated week for hurricane prep tax-free shopping.
-This would be a great time to stock up on supplies.

 - Stock up on feed for animals receiving supplemental feeds.
 Have enough hay, feed, and health-care supplies on hand for one to two weeks.
 Feed stores may not be open for business for a week or more after a storm.